How to buy gold from UOB: A step-by-step guide (2026)

 They are available for purchase only by UOB account holders.

-To purchase gold from UOB, you can either
+To buy physical gold from UOB, you can choose either to:

-- Perform the transaction at the Gold Counter, UOB Main Branch or
+- Buy in person at the Gold Counter, UOB Main Branch or

 Step-by-step guide on how to buy physical gold from UOB - Gold Counter, UOB Main Branch

-Gold bars or bullion coins can be purchased at the UOB Main Branch (Gold Counter) from Monday to Friday, 9.30am to 4.30pm.
+Gold bars or bullion coins can be purchased at the UOB Main Branch (Gold Counter) from Monday to Friday, 9.30am to 6.00pm, after your appointment is confirmed.

 You may check UOB physical gold stock availability here.